 - a) Ethical Conduct.
 Be honest and ethical in his or her conduct, including ethical handling of actual or apparent conflicts of interest between personal and professional relationships.
 An Interested Person shall not engage in activities that have or may have the appearance of impropriety or conflict of interest, or that may call into question the actions or integrity of the Company, or of the Interested Person as he or she relates to the Company. - b) Legal Compliance.
-Comply with applicable laws and regulations, including the California Nonprofit Integrity Act of 2004, and report his or her concerns to the appropriate person listed in Article III if it appears that any other Interested

-- Person is not complying with applicable laws or regulations with respect to the Company's business. - c) Confidentiality.
+Comply with applicable laws and regulations, including the California Nonprofit Integrity Act of 2004, and report his or her concerns to the appropriate person listed in Article III if it appears that any other Interested Person is not complying with applicable laws or regulations with respect to the Company's business. - c) Confidentiality.
 Maintain the confidentiality of all internal information about the Company, including its donors, clients and beneficiaries, except when authorized or otherwise legally obligated to disclose such information. - d) Fair Dealing.
 Deal fairly with the Company's staff, donors, volunteers, beneficiaries, and suppliers. - e) Protect Assets.
 Protect and ensure the proper use of the Company's assets, including its name, goodwill, donor community, and reputation. - f) Personal Influence.
 Be mindful of the interaction between his or her relationships inside and outside of the Company and not allow inappropriate personal influence over the affairs of the Company. - g) Commitments.
-Do not "speak for" the Company or make or imply commitments by the Company without proper internal authorization and communication. - h) Loans.
-The Company may not make loans to Interested Persons.
-No Interested Person shall approach the Company about extending a loan to him or her.
+Do not "speak for" the Company or make or imply commitments by the Company without proper internal authorization and communication.

-CONFLICT OF INTEREST POLICY AND CODE OF ETHICAL CONDUCT

-SCHEDULE 1: CONFLICT OF INTEREST DISCLOSURE FORM 2019

-Notice to RESNET directors, officers and employees.
+CONFLICT OF INTEREST POLICY AND CODE OF ETHICAL CONDUCT SCHEDULE 1: CONFLICT OF INTEREST DISCLOSURE FORM 2019 Notice to RESNET directors, officers and employees.
 This form is to initially be submitted upon your acceptance of election/appointment as a member or officer of the Board of Directors or as an employee of Residential Energy Services Network, Inc. (the "Company").
 You are further required to re-submit this form each year thereafter that you serve as a director, officer or employee of the Company as well as each time you or an immediate family member receives a personal financial benefit or has any other interest in a transaction resulting from your position as a member or officer of the Board of Directors or as an employee of the Company.
 Further, by signing this Disclosure Form, you are warranting and representing that you have received and have read, reviewed and understood the Bylaws and policies of the Company, including but not limited to the Conflict of Interest Policy of the Company.